Quito: Outside the city

 located near the rural parish of Guayllabamba, about 20 km outside Quito, has the biggest collection of native fauna in Ecuador, including several kinds of animals that are sometimes targeted in Ecuador in the illegal fur trade.
 The Zoo works in conservation and education in Ecuador and has successfully bred the endangered Andean condor.

-Maquipucuna Reserve is located in Quito's rural parish of Nanegal.
+Maquipucuna Reserve is in Quito's rural parish of Nanegal.
 This 14,000 acre high biodiversity rainforest and cloud forest reserve protects over 1966 species of plants (10% of Ecuador's plant diversity) and close to 400 bird species.
 This reserve, which is surrounded by a 34,000 acre protected forest, was declared an IBA (Important Bird Area) in 2005 and is the core of the conservation corridor for the spectacled bear (Andean bear) declared in 2013.
 The area has an ecolodge located in the northern end of the Reserve where the spectacled bear can be sighted for about two months every year.

 Some of the other nearby natural attractions are: